-At UCF, our mental health counseling and school psychology programs prepare you to work alongside individuals, families and communities to find clarity in confusion, resilience in hardship and hope in moments of despair.
+At UCF, our mental health counseling and school psychology programs prepare you to work alongside individuals, families and communities to find resilience in hardship and hope in moments of despair.
 That’s because our programs are built on the belief that meaningful change begins with people like you — knowledgeable individuals who care deeply and act collaboratively.

 Because being a mental health practitioner isn’t just a job.
 It’s a calling.
 It’s a gift.
 And it just might be the most rewarding decision you ever make.